intltechventures/Lab.AI/Citations.md

 # LLM/GenAI Citations

-- This document is intended as a *suggested background reading punchlist*...to help teams quickly develop an understanding of the risks associated with usage of LLMs/GenAI tools.
+- This document is intended as a *suggested background reading punchlist*...to help teams quickly develop an understanding of the risks and limitations associated with usage of LLMs/GenAI tools.
 - __Status__: ```Work-In-Progress```